Before learning Rest / Soap / GraphQL, You Need To Understand HTTP !

 - PUT: This method requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
 If the Request-URI does not point to an existing resource, and that URI is capable of being defined as a new resource.

 - DELETE: This method requests that the origin server delete the resource identified by the Request-URI.

 - OPTIONS: this method represents a request for information about the communication options available on the request/response chain identified by the Request-URI, such as pre-flight requests for Cross-Origin Ressource Sharing (CORS).

 Other HTTP Methods exists like : HEAD, CONNECT, PATCH… we will not cover them in this article because they are rarely used in API design.

 The Request-URI is a Uniform Resource Identifier and identifies the resource on the server upon which to apply the request.

-The Request-header fields allow the client to pass additional information about the request, and about the client itself, to the server. these information are exploited by the server in different ways such as Authentication, Routing, Analytics and so on.
+The Request-header fields allow the client to pass additional information about the request, and about the client itself, to the server. this information is exploited by the server in different ways such as Authentication, Routing, Analytics, and so on.

 User-Agent: Used to identify the HTTP client.